ADD TO YOUR FAVOURITESADD TO YOUR FAVOURITES

 From 1939 to 1945, this stretch of River played a major role in helping to liberate Europe from Hitler's tyrannical and oppressive regime, in the 1940s Tilbury saw the early construction of huge sections of floating 'Mulberry' harbours without which, the landing of allied Troops on the beaches of Normandy in France could well have ended in total disaster, these cleverly contrived harbours helped to ensure the liberation of Europe and ultimate victory over Hitler fascism.

-An indomitable spirit was shown by the people of East London during Hitler's prolonged blitz on their City, Her Majesty, the Queen Mother singled out the brave people of East London for special mention after Buckingham Palace was bombed, she praised their qualities of spirit and endurance, and said: 'now I can look the East End straight in the eye'.
+During Hitler's prolonged blitz on their City, an indomitable spirit was shown by the people of East London, Her Majesty, the Queen Mother singled out these brave people of East London for special mention after Buckingham Palace was bombed, she praised their qualities of spirit and endurance, and said: 'now I can look the East End straight in the eye'.

 AFTER WW2

-Public Transport was state controlled, it was cheap and plentiful, and very punctial, it made for reliability and people used it knowing they could turn up to an appointment on time.
+Public Transport was state controlled under Atlee's Government, Buses and trains were cheap and plentiful and very punctual, this meant reliability and people used it knowing they could turn up on time for an appointment.

 CINEMAS and DANCE HALLS